Invoice items

 Each invoice item has a unit price associated with it.

-When creating invoices, as well as selecting the invoice item, e.g. 'Room 1 (£30 per hour)', you can also enter an invoice quantity e.g. '3' for the number of units used (which in this example is the number of hours used).
+When creating invoices, as well as selecting the invoice item, e.g. 'Room 1, £30 per hour', you can also enter an invoice quantity, e.g. '3' for the number of units used (which in this example is the number of hours).

 Managing invoice items

-Within Invoice Settings, click the 'View Items' button to view saved invoice items.
+Within Invoicing Settings, click the 'View Saved Items' button.

 On this screen, you will see your saved invoice items.
 Saved invoice items are goods and services that are used for multiple invoices, e.g. 'Room 1 (£30 per hour)'.